cornell-zhang/heurigym/README.md

 You can copy the `template` folder as a starting point.
 There are several files you need to implement or include:
 * `README.md`: Problem description, formalization, and input/output format
-* `main.py`: Python code for handling the problem data, sending data to the solver, and saving the output.
-The output file should be under the output directory with a suffix `.output`.
 * `solver.py`: A template solver function for LLM to fill in.
-Feel free to modify the signature of the `solve` function as you want.
+Feel free overload the `solve` function by copying it to your problem folder.
 * `verifier.py`: After LLM provides a solution, the verifier will check if the solution is valid.
 Please implement the `verify` function in this file.
 * `evaluator.py`: After the solution is verified, the evaluator will calculate the cost of the solution.
 Please implement the `evaluate` function in this file.